cloudqubes/ootc-documentation/source/adminguide/templates.rst

       desired one.

 ..
-   @Question: Shoudn't we remove the hypervisor from the UI and docs.
+   @Question: Shoudn't we remove the hypervisor from the UI and the docs.

    -  **Format**.
 The format of the template upload file, such as VHD or OVA.